yangboz/cctbot/README.md

 *Use cctbot at your own risk.*

-cctbot is [Gekko](https://github.com/askmike/gekko) powered BOT application.
+cctbot is yet another top#10 BOT application.

 # References